kevindkim/kalshi-prediction-flow-monitor/README.md

 # Kalshi Prediction Flow Monitor

-A TypeScript CLI-based flow tracker using Kalshi that authenticates with API keys, streams live public trades via WebSockets, and filters for "big trades" ($5k+ notional trades) with helpful market details.
-Trades are anonymous, but gives a sense of where the big money is going.
+Ever wonder where the biggest tickets on Kalshi are landing?
+This TypeScript CLI authenticates with your API keys, listens to the live trade firehose, and flags any order that clears a $5,000 notional bar.
+Trades stay anonymous, but the stream gives you instant signal on where size is moving.

-Future iterations will include market-level swings and a web interface, as well as notifications.
+Future iterations will layer in market swing detection, a lightweight web surface, and real-time notifications—this repo is the foundation.

 ## How It Works
-- `generateKalshiAuthHeaders` signs requests with RSA-PSS so we can log in over REST and open an authenticated WebSocket (`src/kalshi-signer.ts`, `src/kalshi-auth.ts`).
+- After a quick RSA-PSS signing handshake (`src/kalshi-signer.ts`, `src/kalshi-auth.ts`), we grab a session token and open an authenticated WebSocket.
-– `KalshiClient` subscribes to the `trade` channel and emits each trade as an event (`src/kalshi-client.ts`).
+- `KalshiClient` keeps the `trade` channel alive and emits every message as an event (`src/kalshi-client.ts`).
-– `TradeFilter` tracks notional in USD using the side-specific dollar price and share count, emits `bigTrade` events when the value meets the $5,000 threshold (`src/trade-filter.ts`).
+- `TradeFilter` calculates notional in dollars using the taker’s side-specific price and emits `bigTrade` events when the value hits or exceeds $5,000 (`src/trade-filter.ts`).
-– `getMarketDetails` fetches titles, rules, and expirations for the ticker so alerts include helpful context like market rules, name, prices, contracts (`src/kalshi-market-lookup.ts`).
+- `getMarketDetails` enriches those trades with titles, rules, and expirations so the alert reads like a headline instead of a ticker symbol (`src/kalshi-market-lookup.ts`).

 ```
 WebSocket → KalshiClient → TradeFilter (≥ $5k) → Market Lookup → Alert
 ```

+## Key Business Rules
+- Threshold defaults to **$5,000**; pass a different value into `new TradeFilter(thresholdUsd)` to adjust.
+- Notional uses the dollar field (`price_dollars * count`) to avoid cents-to-dollars mistakes.
+- YES/NO pricing is asymmetric—the filter picks `yes_price_dollars` or `no_price_dollars` based on the taker side.
+- Metadata failures fall back to the raw ticker, keeping the stream resilient even if REST lookups lag or rate limit.

 Sample alert:
 ```